alonsoalegria/code-blog/README.md

 Code-blog is a complete tech blog website.
 Here we will see three post types: `blogs`, `categories`, and `authors`.
 We will create relations between these three post types.
 So that we can create a blog post with a category and an author.
 Also we will make a `search feature` where we can search against all these three post types.

-To create this website we will use `JAMstack`.
-We will use `Gatsby.js` for the frontend and `Sanity.io` for the headless CMS.
-And to source our content we will use `graphql`.

-## What we are going to learn/use

 - [React.js](https://reactjs.org/)
 - [Gatsby.js](https://www.gatsbyjs.org/)
   - [Gatsby-plugin-image](https://www.gatsbyjs.org/packages/gatsby-plugin-image/)